snyype/CVManager/README.md

 To use CVManager, open your web browser and go to http://localhost:8000.
 From there, you can create a new account or log in to an existing account.

 Once you're logged in, you can create a new CV, add sections to your CV, and fill in the details for each section.
-You can also edit and delete your CVs as needed.
+Admin will be able to edit and delete your CVs as needed.

 ## Contributing